 The rheology of hyaluronic acid is crucial to its performance in its many applications:

-In ophthalmic viscosurgical gels the rheology determines whether the gel exhibits “dispersive” on “cohesive” characteristics, offering surface protection and film-forming or rigid structuring in use, and easy aspiration upon completion of a surgical procedure.
+In ophthalmic viscosurgical gels (OVDs) the rheology determines whether the gel exhibits “dispersive” on “cohesive” characteristics, offering surface protection and film-forming or rigid structuring in use, and easy aspiration upon completion of a surgical procedure.

 In viscosupplementation applications hyaluronic acid’s rheology imbues it with lubricating and film-forming qualities and its viscoelastic responses to the imposition of sudden or maintained stresses.

-Rheology of hyaluronic acid
+The viscoelastic properties of hyaluronic acid

-As a polymer in solution, hyaluronic acid shows non-Newtonian and viscoelastic behaviour.
+As a polymer in solution, hyaluronic acid shows non-Newtonian viscosity behaviour.
 Non-Newtonian liquids exhibit viscosity dependence upon the applied shear conditions, the most common type of non-Newtonian behaviour being shear-thinning, where viscosity decreases with increasing shear rate.
 This characteristic is beneficial as it allows for the product to be moved around and managed with greater ease, such as when pumped and filled in manufacturing processes, spread on the skin by a consumer or injected by a surgeon, but once at rest the product regains its viscosity, helping maintain its position.

 While this characteristic is very desirable, it creates problems when attempting to measure the viscosity of hyaluronic acid solutions and gels.
 A single-point viscosity test such as that typically conducted on a simple viscometer is insufficient to fully characterize the material.
 Instead of this, a viscosity/shear rate profile (such as that shown in figure 1) is more suitable as a means of measuring this material.